SHANMUKH-CH/techstuff/README.md

 # Techstuff
-Very useful if youre an IT guy!
+Very useful if you`re an IT guy!